akfullfo/taskforce/README.md

 In addition to these commands, other arbitrary commands can be defined which are run as the result of events (see below).

 #### The `tasks.events` tag ####
-`events` is a list indicating the disposition of various event types.
+<a name="events"></a>`events` is a list indicating the disposition of various event types.
 For example, this configuration:
 ```YAML
 "tasks": {
     "db_server": {